 The Elora Cataract Trailway is a multi-use rail trail which links the Grand River and Credit River watersheds.
 It connects the town of Elora, on the Grand River, to Forks of the Credit Provincial Park.

 The G2G or Guelph to Goderich Rail Trail is a long distance multi-use trail which connects Guelph to Goderich on Lake Huron.
 Within the Grand River watershed, it is called the Kissing Bridge Trail.
 The trail crosses the Grand River in West Montrose via Ontario’s last remaining covered bridge.
+Click here for a map of the Kissing Bridge Trail.

 The Walter Bean Trail will follow the Grand River from West Montrose to rare Nature Reserve in Cambridge.
 From the historic village of Blair, it joins the Grand Trunk Trail leading into downtown Cambridge.
 The Cambridge to Paris Rail Trail is a multi-use trail which hugs close to the river, offering spectacular views of the Grand River.
 In Paris, it meets the SC Johnson Trail, which continues downstream to Brantford.